 The rear drive wheels may rotate during some of the following tests.
 Block the front wheels, raise the rear drive wheels off the ground, and support the vehicle with jack stands.
-Failure to do so may cause the vehicle to move and cause property damage and/or serious bodily injury.
+Failure to do so may cause the vehicle to move and cause severe bodily injury and/or property damage.